acttos/CommonUtilities/README.md

 CUtil is uploaded to CocoaPods, so you can use `pod` command to integrate CUtil:

-Create a Podfile and add these lines below:
+Create a Podfile and add this line below:

 ```
 pod 'CUtil'